MikeLauer/F1-2021-Telemetry/README.md

 - Live timing shows live sector times of each driver.
 - Human driver highlighting colours the players name and some other cells in the (bit darker) team colour.
 - Performance mode disabled colours in the table and therby reduces CPU load by a few percent (not really necessary)
+- Update frequency of the table can be set to 1/10/30/60 Hz.
+30 is fine, lower will reduce CPU load, higher will show smoother number when "live timing" is enabled
+- Weather can be set to hidden to make the lap time graph lager (in case you only drive at clear weather and want a bigger graph)

 ### Notes
 Most data is provided by the game.
 Some, however, are calculated by the program itself: